Laura man’s bond set at $1.6 million - Weekly Record Herald

-MIAMI COUNTY — A Laura man accused of two counts of alleged rape had his bond set at $1.6 million in Miami County Municipal Court on Thursday.
+MIAMI COUNTY — A Laura man accused of two counts of alleged rape had his bond set at $1.6 million in Miami County Municipal Court last Thursday.

 Gerald Rue, 67, is currently incarcerated in the Miami County Jail.